aeris170/NeoDoa/README.md

 ## Features

-NeoDoa is still under development.
-Below are the finished and upcoming features.
+NeoDoa is still under development and is not ready for producing games, but it will be 😎 Below are the finished and upcoming features.

 * **Graphics**
     * OpenGL 4.5 Core Profile based renderer